elliott-king/freedom-js-app/README.md

 | All code to call AWS client should be in one file (-_-) |                 |
 | Change name "flag form" -> "report form"                |                 |
 | Fix problem with 'amplify publish'                      | HUGELY ANNOYING |

+### Possible extensions
+- Use AWS Rekognition to reject images that do not meet decency guidelines
+- Add user auth:
+   - credit images
+   - allow upload only if user is logged in